 Prospective Intended Parents begin to view egg donor profiles in order to help them find their donor.
 A Jewish Blessing works one on one with each family to help match them with the special woman who will hopefully help them achieve their dream of becoming parents.
 This process will include sharing pictures of the donor (if the family chooses to view photos), sharing family history, medical history, educational history and a variety of other information such as Jewish family history.

-The process of choosing a donor can take a family months or even years, depending on many different factors, including a family’s emotional readiness to move forward and their success in finding that special woman who is intended to bring this gift to them.
+The process of choosing a donor can take a family several months or even years, depending on many different factors, including a family’s emotional readiness to move forward and their success in finding that special woman who is intended to bring this gift to them.
 This decision is critically important to prospective parents and as you might imagine is often a very emotional process.
 Couples often look for an egg donor who has similar physical and personality qualities to the woman in need of donor eggs.

 HOW LONG WILL IT TAKE UNTIL I AM MATCHED WITH AN INTENDED FAMILY?

-The length of time until you are matched with a prospective family (once you have been accepted into the program) can be days, months and even longer because, as we see it, there is actually one special family out there who your gift is meant to go to……and your match will depend on when they come along.
+The length of time until you are matched with a prospective intended family (once you have been accepted into the program) can be days, months and even longer because, as we see it, there is actually one special family out there who your gift is meant to go to……and your match will depend on when they come along.
 Your match time has nothing to do with how wonderful you are.
 We already know that you are wonderful because of your desire to help another family in such an extraordinarily generous way; your gift will be given when the time is right.

 ONCE I GET SELECTED, HOW LONG IS THE PROCESS BEFORE MY EGG RETRIEVAL?